ibm-cloud-docs/containers/ts-storage-cos-csi-addon.md

     ```
     {: pre}

 1. Check the version of the installed add-on.
-It is recommeneded to use the latest version for better support.
+It is recommended to use the latest version for better support.
     ```sh
     ibmcloud ks cluster addon ls --cluster <cluster_name/cluster_id> | grep ibm-object-csi-driver
     ```